looker/new_demo_adwords/attribution.md

   3.  __Multi-Touch Linear Attribution__ - Every session leading up to a purchase gets equal weight for the purchase

 Session Purchase Facts is a PDT that sessionizes the session table based on purchases.
 It contains dimensions such as sessions_till_purchase and sale_price to help identify how revenue should be distributed back across the table.
-It is joined back into the sessions table and revenue can be looked at at attributes of the session table, like session.traffice_source, purchase_session_source, etc...
+It is joined back into the sessions table and revenue can be looked at as attributes of the session table, like session.traffice_source, purchase_session_source, etc...

 <h2 style="color:rgb(100,81,138)">Examples</h2>